gcallah/BookReviews/hume.md

 and... his contributions are extensive and significant" (5) and that "Hume's life and writings form an integral whole centered on economics" (6).

+This book is an important contribution to Hume scholarship, and makes a good case for its novel thesis.
+If this review focuses on its flaws, it is only because flaws are even more salient against when raised from a quality background.

 In their introduction, the authors sometimes wax rhapsodic about Hume's accomplishments, writing, for instance, of "his vision for the future of humanity" (1), or declaring that "His philosophical tenets continue to spread like the roots and branches of a majestic tree" (3).
-(And about that
-metaphor: What is the distinction between those tenets that spread like roots and those that spread like branches?
-If the branches are his successors, do the roots represent his ideas spreading to his *predeccessors*?)
-To this reviewer, such praise seems to be more suited to a hagiography than an intellectual biography.
+Such praise seems to be more suited to a hagiography than an intellectual biography.

 And the authors' desire to endorse Hume sometimes seems to lead them to sloppy